Connecting with ancestry beyond bloodlines: ancestors of land, tradition and lineage

 Another example of non-bloodline ancestors are ancestors of tradition.
 This can include those who have walked a similar path as we do, inspiring us in our journey; teachers, mentors, authors that have inspired us, those who hand down traditions in our communities, change makers from the past who have fought for our rights today.
 A friend shared a beautiful example of this recently; they’re LGBTQIA+ and they express gratitude for the LGBTQIA+ people who came before them, as ancestors of tradition, as they have directly impacted their rights today.

-We can also find comfort in the traditions themselves.
+You can honour your ancestors of tradition and lineage by honouring the teachings, wisdom or knowledge that they have shared with you.
 Observing the traditions of our faith, spirituality or communities through ritual links us to the whole of history and helps us to find meaning in our lives.
-Ancestors of tradition remind us that we are inherently connected through all of time and history.
-By honouring these traditions and passing them on, we become ancestors of tradition ourselves.
+Ancestors of tradition remind us that we are connected through all of time and history.
+By honouring these traditions and passing them on we become ancestors of tradition ourselves.

 Our ancestors include the earth beneath our feet, the communities that shape us, and the traditions that inspire us.

 Recognising ancestors beyond our bloodline can support us to bring meaning and connection into our lives.
 The earth beneath our feet, the communities that shape us, and the traditions that inspire us all impact and change us in a multitude of ways.
 By honouring these lineages, we deepen our sense of belonging, our connection to self and we have an opportunity to express our gratitude for the interconnected web of existence that sustains us.
+We can also honour ancestral qualities; the resilience, intuition, strength, creativity, or sensitivity that flows through us, inherited from those who came before even if we don’t know their names or stories.